MelvinOmega/awards-app/README.md

 ## Award
-Author Irene Kasiva
+Author Melvin Omega
 ### Description
-This is a web appliaction that users can sign up and rate projects posted by other users on a scale of 1-10
+An application that will allow a user to post a project he/she has created and get it reviewed by his/her peers.

 ## How it works for a user
 A user can: